For Educators

 ๐Ÿ’ฐ Entrepreneurial Finance

 Students experience venture funding dynamics firsthand: evaluating funding options, understanding dilution and valuation, negotiating with investors, and choosing between bootstrapping and venture capital paths.
+Managing funders advice, suggestions, and expectations.

 ๐Ÿš€ Technology Commercialization